 - Min-Max Restocking.
 Set a range for your minimum and maximum days of stock for Amazon FBA and your warehouse to make it easy for you to know how much inventory to order and when.

 - Gain valuable insights to inform your future business decisions from SoStocked’s various reporting tools like Stockout Risk Report, Overstock Report, Slow Sales, and Liquidation Report.

 - Sync to scale.
 Implement an inventory-minded marketing approach across your Amazon marketing efforts to improve cash flow and scale your business a lot faster.
 Build campaigns with your current inventory levels and demand forecasts in mind to avoid stockouts and overstocks.

 Convert Inventory Into Cash Frequently

 Inventory turnover is an excellent metric to measure your company’s performance.
 The faster you turnover, the better, as it reflects how well you assess your products’ demand and use the insights from that evaluation to sell them quickly.

 However, an exceptionally high turnover rate can be bad for you.
-It means you encounter stockouts too often or may be spending on a high frequency of shipping, and both of those can have negative consequences on your cash flow.
+It means you encounter stockouts too often or ordering inventory more than usual, and both of those can have negative consequences on your cash flow.
 That’s why we recommend benchmarking your ITR against other companies in your industry to determine the optimal turnover rate for your business.

 Once you’ve done that, you can take action accordingly, whether that means liquidating your slow sellers, doing extensive market research, using automation to improve insights, enhancing the accuracy of your demand forecasts, or implementing inventory-minded marketing tactics.